razinlab/CarPricePredictions/README.md

 ## Results
 An XGBoost random forest regressor did the best job while being faster than a decision tree.
 Predictions averaged 20% of the standard deviation in the data.
 Parameter tuning improved the model by about 20-30%.

+## Next Steps
+Some possible next steps that can be taken for a more comprehensive solution are:
+- Automation of data collecton
+- Automation of data aggregation
+- Web deployment and online learning